Skip to main content

 FAQ

-What is the best image size for all social media platforms in 2026?
+What is the single best image size for all platforms?

-No single size works perfectly everywhere, but 1080 x 1080 (square, 1:1 ratio) comes closest.
-It displays cleanly on Instagram, Facebook, LinkedIn, and Twitter/X without significant cropping.
-For slightly better engagement on Instagram and Facebook specifically, 1080 x 1350 (portrait, 4:5 ratio) takes up more feed space and consistently outperforms square on engagement rate by roughly 10-15%.
+No size is perfect everywhere, but 1080 x 1080 (square) comes closest and displays cleanly on Instagram, Facebook, LinkedIn, and Twitter/X without major cropping.
+For a bit more reach on Instagram and Facebook, 1080 x 1350 (portrait) takes up more feed space.

 Why does my image look different on mobile vs desktop?

-Platform feeds display images at different aspect ratios depending on screen size and app version.
-Banner images are particularly affected - YouTube channel banners, LinkedIn company banners, and Facebook Page covers all use dramatically different crops on mobile vs desktop.
-Always preview critical images on both a desktop browser and a phone before publishing, and design around the most restrictive safe zone.
+Feeds and especially banners crop to different aspect ratios by screen size.
+YouTube channel banners, LinkedIn company banners, and Facebook Page covers all use dramatically different mobile crops.
+Preview critical images on both a desktop browser and a phone, and design around the tightest safe zone.

 Related free tools